adamsilver/fdpb/03-Book-A-Flight.md

 </fieldset>
 ```

 This works well.
-But if user feedback shows further improvements are necessary we might consider adding a few style enhancements.
+But if feedback shows improvements are necessary we might consider adding a few style enhancements.
 To do this we can hide the checkboxes and make the labels look like seats on a plane.

 This saves space which is particularly useful on small screens meaning we don't need to give users the horizontal scroll bar or having seats wrap onto two lines.